Buckle up kids, we’re going to school.

-Nicki took to Instagram live around October 11th 2021 (or maybe 10th, I saw a livestream of it on YouTube) to have a kiki with Jesy Nelson and give the girl her flowers on their collaboration.
-Towards the end Nicki brought up the allegations.
+Nicki took to Instagram live around October 11th, 2021 (or maybe 10th, I saw a live stream of it on YouTube) to have a kiki with Jesy Nelson and give the girl her flowers on their collaboration.
+Towards the end, Nicki brought up the allegations.
 She said a lot, so I recommend seeing the clip for yourselves on YouTube, a lot of channels have it up.
 I will just discuss the things that stuck out to me.

 Nicki starts by saying that “as soon as people can’t get a bag with you, they want to stop your bag”.
 This was clearly in reference to Leigh-Anne and/or Little Mix as a whole.
-This implies that any issues Leigh-Anne allegedly had with Jesy’s blackfishing is motivated by jealousy that Jesy is now solo and doing great without the group.
+This implies that any issues Leigh-Anne allegedly had with Jesy’s blackfishing are motivated by jealousy that Jesy is now solo and doing great without the group.

 She used a false equivalence when trying to downplay blackfishing, saying “I’ve worn blonde wigs down to my feet” and saying that if white women can’t do certain things, Black women shouldn’t be allowed to rock Eurocentric styles and colors.
-But a Black woman wearing straight hair, wigs or weaves of any color, is not the same thing as a white woman, who already is the face of Eurocentric beauty standards, dabbling in Black styles for cool points.
+But a Black woman wearing straight hair, wigs, or weaves of any color, is not the same thing as a white woman, who already is the face of Eurocentric beauty standards, dabbling in Black styles for cool points.
 Because a white person will get praise from other white people (and even some nonwhites, even Black) for Black culture which on them is trendy, edgy, or cool.
-Meanwhile Black people, especially women, are told to straighten their hair and downplay their culture for employment, interviews, education (remember those Black girls in schools sent home for wearing their natural hair?), etc. While unfortunately there are some Black people who want to be white or be seen as white, first of all good luck with that in this reality, second of all it doesn’t change the fact that Black culture is only acceptable or palatable when it’s non-Black people utilizing it.
+Meanwhile, Black people, especially women, are told to straighten their hair and downplay their culture for employment, interviews, education (remember those Black girls in schools sent home for wearing their natural hair?), etc. While unfortunately there are some Black people who want to be white or be seen as white, first of all, good luck with that in this reality, second of all it doesn’t change the fact that Black culture is only acceptable or palatable when it’s non-Black people utilizing it.
 A Black person who can sing well, yawn.
 A white person who can sing soulfully?
 Get them a record deal, yesterday.

 Nicki also goes into how if someone was working with someone for almost ten years (as Jesy had been a part of Little Mix for almost ten years) and felt something was so bad, but didn’t say anything until that person left, that they were basically foolish.
 This puts the onus of responsibility on the person (obviously meant to be Leigh-Anne by context), instead of the person doing the harm (Jesy).
-Nicki should understand, as a Black woman herself in the industry, that black women don’t have the same kind of power and leeway to express themselves and frustrations without being seen as “difficult” or a “bitch”.
+Nicki should understand, as a Black woman herself in the industry, that black women don’t have the same kind of power and leeway to express themselves and their frustrations without being seen as “difficult” or a “bitch”.
 This is actually something Nicki herself has personally faced and talked about for a very long time and has felt strongly about.
-She’s also talked about how a non-Black person or girl can get away with behaviors that if Black women cannot in the music industry.
+She’s also talked about how a non-Black person or girl can get away with behaviors that Black women cannot in the music industry.

-Most of Nicki’s issue with Leigh-Anne had to with messages Leigh-Anne allegedly sent to a Tik-Toker, citing Jesy’s blackfishing and criticizing it.
-Nicki felt that in Pinnock doing this, again which is currently unverified if it was actually her at all, was “stopping Jesy’s bag” and made Pinnock look like “a jealous bozo” saying that if Leigh-Anne “wants to go solo, just say it.”
+Most of Nicki’s issue with Leigh-Anne had to do with messages Leigh-Anne allegedly sent to a Tik-Toker, citing Jesy’s blackfishing and criticizing it.
+Nicki felt that Pinnock doing this, again which is currently unverified if it was actually her at all, was “stopping Jesy’s bag” and made Pinnock look like “a jealous bozo” saying that if Leigh-Anne “wants to go solo, just say it.”
 Nicki felt that if Leigh-Anne had an issue, it should have been addressed long before Jesy left the group and embarked on a solo career.

 What Should Leigh-Anne Have Done?
 Is It ALL On Her?